scholarly-python-package/scholarly/README.md

 #### `scholarly.launch_tor()`

 If you have Tor installed locally, this option allows scholarly to launch its own Tor process.
-You need to pass a pointer to the Tor executable in your syste,
+You need to pass a pointer to the Tor executable in your system,

 ```python
 from scholarly import scholarly